 A Certificate of Divorce formally ends your marriage.
 Following a separation, married couples in Australia can apply for a divorce if their marriage has broken down irretrievably.
 If this is the case, your next step is to look into a legal divorce.

 Kingsley Lawson’s divorce lawyers can prepare, file and arrange service of your Divorce Application as well as attend at the Court Hearing.

 ∗ Ascertain date of separation.
 You have to be separated for at least twelve months before you can obtain a divorce.

-– Start gathering together documents to create a list of assets, liabilities and superannuation.
-This will be important for the property settlement between you and your ex-spouse.
+∗Start gathering together documents to create a list of assets, liabilities and superannuation.
+This will be important for the property settlement between you and your ex-partner.

-A divorce is often stressful and emotional, and an experienced divorce lawyer will make sure that the end of your marriage or de facto relationship is fair, equitable and legally enforceable.
-The highly qualified and compassionate Family Law solicitors at Legal Edge will help you achieve:
+A divorce is stressful and emotional, and an experienced divorce lawyer will make sure that the end of your marriage or de facto relationship is fair, equitable and legally enforceable.
+Our experienced and compassionate family law lawyers at Kingsley Lawson will help you achieve:

-With respect to parenting arrangements, having a knowledgeable and fair legal representative is highly recommended.
-Although the law focusses on what living arrangements are in the best interests of children, our lawyers can ensure that this is adhered to and your rights, as well as the rights of your children are protected.
+With respect to parenting arrangements, although the law focusses on what living arrangements are in the best interests of children, our lawyers can ensure that this is adhered to and your rights, as well as the rights of your children are protected.

-If you are commencing divorce proceedings and require the best advice possible, Legal Edge invite you to contact us today to discuss how we can assist you receive the best outcome possible.
+If you are about to embark on divorce proceedings and require the best advice possible, we invite you to contact us today either by phone or online by using the contact us form below.